 Leckie said people do not need to buy merchandise in order to nominate a family, but the proceeds from the sales do go toward helping a family.

-Leckie also said families who are expecting their first child can also be nominated.
+Leckie said families who are expecting their first child can also be nominated.

-“The more that we can sell, the more than we can help and do.”
+“The more that we can sell, the more that we can help and do.”

 She said with last year’s proceeds, Mama Coach was able to help one family where the mom had a sick family member.
 Leckie said Mama Coach bought a plane ticket for the woman so she could see her father.